Bernardo Javier González Riga: Scientific discoveries and their socio-cultural impact

-Bernardo Javier González Riga is a researcher of the National Scientific and Technical Research Council.
+Bernardo Javier González Riga is a researcher of the National Scientific and Technical Research Council (Principal Researcher).
+He also is a Research Associate of the Carnegie Museum of Natural History, Pittsburgh (United States).

 Between 2014 and 2017 he was the Principal of the career of Degree in Geology in the Facultad de Ciencias Exactas y Naturales of the National University of Cuyo, where he also works as a professor.
-He also runs as Director of Dinosaur Lab, which he himself founded at this university.
+He also runs as Director of Dinosaur Lab and Museum, which he himself founded at this university.

 His career represents continuous searching, discoveries and protection of natural ecosystems, biodiversity and fossil remains as evidence of evolution of the species.
 Some of his most relevant achievements are mentioned as follows:

 He discovered one of the first sauropod dinosaur of Mendoza, and named it Mendozasaurus neguyelap, along with other new species of dinosaurs, turtles, fishes and flying reptiles.
 His studies highlight the analysis of past environments and its ecosystems.
 He have found dinosaurs in Argentina, Chile, Brazil, and the United States.
 He has excavated and named, together with other paleontologists, nine new species of dinosaurs: Mendozasaurus, Malarguesaurus, Quetecsaurus, Notocolossus, Rinconsaurus, Muyelensaurus, Ligabuesaurus, Lapampasaurus, Futalongnkosaurus, and two new species of extinct turtles: Linderochelys and Mendozachelys.
 He has also discovered the first site of fossil tracks of Mendoza, which is one of the largest of South America by the end of Cretaceous.
 The tracks were named Titanopodus and were made by giant herbivorous sauropod dinosaurs.
 They give us information about biological aspects related to locomotion and the gregarious habits of these huge vertebrates; this enable us to understand the environment of the past regarding climate and environment crises, and the strategies of survival of the last giant dinosaurs.

 Among his discoveries Notocolossus gonzalezparejasi stands off, considered as one of the three largest dinosaurs of the world.
 The discovery was published in the journal Scientific Reports of Nature and has had worldwide diffusion in the international media.
 It has received the TOP 100 distinction by editors of Nature, for being one of the 100 most important articles of this journal, among the 20,000 articles of greatest global impact.
 Members of this study also include Matthew Lamanna, Leonardo Ortiz David, Jorge Calvo and Juan P. Coria.

 Bernardo J. González Riga and colleagues present an extensive study of the shoulder, hip, and limb bones of South American titanosaurs, and recognize the presence of a newly identified titanosaur lineage that they name Colossosauria (meaning "giant dinosaurs").
 Colossosaurs include the heaviest terrestrial animals known to date (with maximum masses reaching as much as 50–70 tons), such as the Argentinean forms Argentinosaurus, Patagotitan, and Notocolossus, the latter boasting a powerfully built humerus 1.76 m in length.
 The extreme body size of the largest titanosaurs poses considerable challenges for understanding the behavior and locomotion of these enormous animals.